v2sCollections/Constellation/README.md

 - Removes the color filters from the game, making the colors more uniformly neutral with deeper blacks.
 - Remove the vignette filter from your quick (favorites) menu.
 - Removes the vignette background with obvious color banding from the galaxy map.
-- Remove the Vignette From the Scanner.
+- Removes the Vignette From the Scanner.
-- Remove the flicker from the data menu open/close animation.
+- Removes the flicker from the data menu open/close animation.
 - Change the FOV.
 - Cropped and upscaled loading screens for ultrawide monitors
 - Removes photo mode boundaries, and enhances sliders - for ultimate space screen-archery!